 Metadata - Data that tells search engines what your website is about.

 Meta Description - A brief description of fewer than 160 characters of the contents of a page and why someone would want to visit it.
-This is often displayed on search engine results pages below the page title as a sample of the content on the page.
+This is displayed on search engine results pages below the page title as a sample of the content on the page.

 Meta Keywords - Previously used by search engines in the 90s and early 00s to help determine what a web page was about, the meta keywords tag is no longer used by any major search engines.

 Nofollow - When a link from one site does not pass SEO credit to another.
-Do not use nofollow when linking to internal pages in your website.
-Use it when linking to external pages that you don't want to endorse.

 Page Title - The name you give your web page, which is seen at the top your browser window.
 Page titles should contain keywords related to your business.
 Words at the beginning of your page title are more highly weighted than words at the end.

 PageRank - A number from 0-10, assigned by Google, indicating how good your overall SEO is.
 It is technically known as 'Toolbar PageRank.'
-Note: PageRank relevancy is changing.

 PPC (Pay-Per-Click) - Advertising method in which an advertiser puts an ad in an online advertising venue and pays that venue each time a visitor clicks on his/her ad.
 Google AdWords is the classic example of this.